elusivecodes/FrostDateTime/README.md

 **Start Of Day**

-Set the date to the first millisecond of the day in current timezone.
+Set the date to the first millisecond of the day in current timeZone.

 ```javascript
 date.startOfDay();